 - Ticketed events

 Steps before you set up your donation page

-3. Connect a payment processor at Settings > Payment processors > New processor.
+- Set up payment processing at Settings > Payment processors > New processor.

 Payment processor settings

 Several payment processor settings will affect how donors interact with your donation page.
 First, decide whether the donations are tax-deductible.
 This status will appear on the donation page and on donation receipts.

 You may require a donor’s employer and occupation information, the employer’s full address, or just the employer’s city and state.
 You may also include corporate contribution fields.
 If you are a political campaign, check your local and Federal regulations to see if you are required to collect this information.

 Activate any setting by checking the appropriate text box.

 If your organization has a specific disclaimer or contribution rules required to accept donations, enter that copy in the "Contribution rules" text box.
 This includes specific disclaimers mandated by campaign finance law.
 Donors will have to check a box accepting these statements before submitting a donation.

 A donation page that is connected to this payment processor will pull from these fields for the donation page.